 This is the first anniversary of the blog, and as it happens I’ve just finished 3 months of posts on one subject and am about to start on the most interesting and important section of the blog.
-So it seems a good time to pause and write an overview of what has been written so far.
-This might particularly help anyone new to the blog and going forward this will definitely be the best place for a new reader to start.
-It should also be a helpful summary for regular readers.
+So it seems a good time to pause and write an overview of what has been written so far and review how it’s going.

 What to Expect to Find on the Blog